 - The isometric head provides a larger sweet spot area

-- Overall height is a bit short than other Yonex racquets – You can feel the difference in the swing
+- Overall height is a bit short than other Yonex rackets – You can feel the difference in the swing

-- The racquet is heavy – not for prolonged gaming sessions
+- The racket is heavy – not for prolonged gaming sessions

 - String tension is on the lower side – not for tournaments